 - The original inactive event

-- The new event (via the Event Visualizer, a manually defined event, or an existing event)
+- The new event (via Visual labeling, a manually labeled event, or an existing event)

-The original definition will be appended with “(Original)”.
-The new definition will be appended with “(Updated <date>)” and the new combo event will take the previous name of the event.
+The original label will be appended with “(Original)”.
+The new label will be appended with “(Updated <date>)” and the new combo event will take the previous name of the event.

 This way, no existing reporting or query or downstream sync will be impacted by repairing an existing event.